16+ Soil Facts You Won’t Believe Exist! (Free Printables)

 Conversely, clay, sand, and gravel can shift and develop non-structural cracks and fissures.
 Thus, the soil is crucial in providing a platform for manmade infrastructures.

-Soil is crucial in climate change mitigation by serving as the largest terrestrial carbon pool, storing up to 75% of the carbon pool on land.
+Soil is crucial in climate change mitigation.
+It serves as the largest terrestrial carbon pool, storing up to 75% of the carbon pool on land.

 Plants absorb carbon through photosynthesis, with a portion released back into the atmosphere while the remaining carbon is consumed by animals or added to soil as litter when they die.